Ultikynnys/Ultikynnys.github.io/cover_letter_config.md

 7. Keep the cover letter concise and impactful, typically 3-4 paragraphs]
 8. Never use AI like language, keep it as human as possible, don't use too complicated words.
 9. Don't use words like UV-Kartoitus, Unity-Pelimoottorit, in finnish these are just simplified to UV:t ja Unityssä
+10. Sometimes the requirements are too strict, this is because recruiters dont understand what they are trying to hire.
+11. If the requirements are too strict, try to find a way to justify why the candidate is a good fit for the position.
+12. Write the markdown sections that do not have a language tag in the language the job posting is written.

 ABOUT THE CANDIDATE:
 - Name: Ubeid Hussein (Upi)